AvaLilac/for-desktop/README.md

 > Nylo Client is not officially supported by ```Stoat chat```, also known as the ```Revolt Platforms Ltd```. team, Or the ```AviaClient``` team

 > [!WARNING]
 > My Fork Of AviaClient isnt developed yet as i dont have enough motivation.
 But i have ideas that will i think make it look better.
-Building NyloClient from source will only give you AviaClient
+Building NyloClient from source will only give you AviaClient, And no. I do not have a server yet

 ## Installation